speechchemistry/phonemic-analysis/README.md

 # phonemic-analysis

-This repository contains software related to my PhD "Machine-assisted phonemic analysis"
+This repository contains software related to my PhD "Machine-assisted phonemic analysis".
+One of the main tools is a phonetic distance measure.

+## Installation

+This software has been tested on Linux.

 ## BatchFindAndReplace.java